grafana/xk6/docs/docker-hub/README.md

 To use the image, mount your current working directory to the `/xk6` directory inside the container.
 To build for a specific operating system, set the `GOOS` environment variable.

 The most common command is `xk6 build`.
+You can also use other `xk6` commands like `xk6 run` to execute a test with a custom binary, or `xk6 new` to scaffold a new k6 extension project.

 The following examples build a k6 binary in your current directory that includes the `xk6-faker` extension.

 ### Linux